docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 Persistent Data Suite
 ================================================================================

-Plug-ins have read and write access to persistent data in After Effects’ preferences.
+Plug-ins have read and write access to persistent data in After Effects' preferences.
 AEGPs may add and manage their own persistent data using the following suite.
 The data entries are accessed by (section key, value key) pairs.
 It is recommended that plug-ins use their matchname as their section key, or as a prefix if using multiple section keys.

 The available data types are ``A_long``, ``A_FpLong``, strings, and ``void*``. ``A_FpLongs`` are stored with 6 decimal places of precision.
 There is no provision for specifying a different precision.
 String data supports the full 8-bit space.
 Only 0x00 is reserved for string ending.
 This makes them ideal for storing UTF-8 encoded strings, ISO 8859-1, and plain ASCII.
 Both section keys and value keys are of this type.
 For data types not represented by the simple data types provided, use data handles containing your custom data. void* unstructured data allows you to store any kind of data.
 You must pass in a size in bytes along with the data.

 When calling any of the functions to retrieve the value of a key, if a given key is not found, the default value is both written to the blob and returned as the value; if no default is provided, a blank value will be written and returned.

-Note that this data is stored in the application’s preferences, not in the project.
+Note that this data is stored in the application's preferences, not in the project.
 As of 6.5, there is no way to store opaque AEGP-generated data in an After Effects project.

 After Effects can handle plug-ins which change the preferences during their application; it checks the in-RAM copy of the prefs before acting upon pref-able settings, rather than relying on the saved prefs.
-It’s like we *planned* this, or something!
+It's like we *planned* this, or something!

 AEGP_PersistentDateSuite4
 ********************************************************************************